marcelmazon/rosicrucian-literature/en/books/blavatsky-and-the-secret-doctrine.md

 a mystic can, and his appreciation of her loyalty and her patience was deepened by the adversities which he himself endured.

 Both H. Р. Blavatsky and Max Heindel gave their lives in a beautiful service to the spiritual needs of the race.
 Both went to early graves, broken by re- sponsibility and persecution.
 Each has left as a legacy to unborn generations a metaphysical litera- ture which shall survive the vicissitudes of time.

 The true purposes of mysticism are to perpetuate, interpret and apply the idealism of the race.
 Men turn to religion for guidance, encouragement and solace.
 We want religion to stand back of us when we try to live honest lives.
-We want to know that INTRODUCTION
-13there
-exists
-somewhere
-in
-the
-world
-a
-body
-of
-united
-people
-who
-are
-upholding
-spiritual
-values
-in
-a
-world
-of
-crumbling
-material manifestations.
-We
-are all
-seeking
-inspiration.
-We
-want
-ideals.
-We
-want
-a
-worthy
-purpose
-to
-unite
-us
-in
-action.
-We
-desire
-to
-establish
-in
-this
-vale
-of
-tears
-a
-spirit-
-ual structure
-which
-shall
-be
-elevated
-above
-the
-hum-
-drum.
-We
-want
-to
-go
-out
-into
-life
-recognizing
-our
-spiritual
-institutions
-as
-oases
-in
-a
-desert
-of
-ma-
-terialism.
+We want to know that there exists somewhere in the world a body of united people who are upholding spiritualvalues in a world of crumbling material manifestations.
+We are all seeking inspiration.
+We want ideals.
+We want a worthy purpose to unite us in action.
+We desire to establish in this vale of tears a spiritual structure which shall be elevated above the hum-drum.
+We want to go out into life recognizing our spiritual institutions as oases in a desert of materialism.

 Civilization is in the throes of a great reconstruc- tion period.
 As never before in recorded history men are seeking solutions to imminent and eminent